-School textbooks are property of the Firelands Local Schools.
+School textbooks and school Chromebook are property of the Firelands Local Schools.
 Items that are lost or damaged will be billed to each student according to Board Policy.
-It is recommended that students keep books covered, write their names in all books, and do not loan their textbooks to other individuals.
-Online access is provided for some
+It is recommended that students keep books covered, write their names in all books, and do not loan their textbooks or Chromebook to other individuals.
+Online access is provided for some materials.
+These accounts